PatrickFu0302/SkySpark_data/README.md

 The InfluxDB can be accessed using [command line interface](https://docs.influxdata.com/influxdb/v1.7/tools/shell/) or [client libraries](https://docs.influxdata.com/influxdb/v1.7/tools/api_client_libraries/).
 The Python notebook `SKYSPARK InfluxDB Tutorial.ipynb` is a tutorial for aceessing and visualizing the data in Python 3.

-A Grafana visualization is avalable [here](https://udl.grafana.net/d/bMRdlVaWz/skyspark?orgId=1&from=1576273851405&to=1576878651405&panelId=2&fullscreen) with username: udl and password: udl2020 for public log-ins.
+A Grafana visualization is avalable [here](https://udl.grafana.net/d/bMRdlVaWz/skyspark?orgId=1&from=1576273851405&to=1576878651405&panelId=2&fullscreen) with username `udl` and password `udl2020` for public log-ins.
 However, the data values are stored as strings and Grafana can only visualize the aggregated values such as `count`.